|8 × 8 × 39 cm

 A velvety smooth Rhône blend with good depth of colour.
-Well rounded with a concentration of cassis, brambleberry, violet and sweet spice.
+Well-rounded with a gamey concentration of blackcurrant, cherry and peppercorn.
+A full-bodied wine with grippy tannins and hints of blueberry on the palate.